“The BSC

 with those unable to see well enough to pilot a bike.
 The BSC has grown from that seed of CFS - and

-and power of partnerships to enable healthy sporting lifestyles while creating
+teamwork and power of partnerships to enable healthy sporting lifestyles while

 - Dave White, BSC founder and director -